reiver/greatape/README.md

 **greatape** is a Fediverse technology that supports Federation via ActivityPub.

-## Running the Project
+## 🏎️ Running the Project

-1. Create an empty Postgres database.
+### 🚀 Using Go and Postgres

-2. Clone the project repository: `git clone https://github.com/reiver/greatape`
+1. Clone the project repository: `git clone https://github.com/reiver/greatape`
-3. Navigate to the project directory: `cd greatape`
+2. Navigate to the project directory: `cd greatape`
-4. Download the project dependencies: `go mod download`
+3. Create an empty Postgres database.
-5. Update the `config.yaml` file in the project root directory with the actual values for your database.
+4. Update the `config.yaml` file in the project root directory with the actual values for your database.
+5. Download the project dependencies: `go mod download`
 6. Run the project: `go run main.go`

+### 🐳 Using Docker

+1. Clone the project repository: `git clone https://github.com/reiver/greatape`
+2. Navigate to the project directory: `cd greatape`
+3. Build the Docker image: `docker build -t greatape .`
+4. Replace the environment variables below with your own and run the Docker container: `docker run --name greatape -e PROTOCOL=https -e FQDN=yourdomain.com -e PORT=7080 -e POSTGRES_HOST=127.0.0.1 -e POSTGRES_PORT=5432 -e POSTGRES_DATABASE=greatape -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=password -p 7080:7080 greatape`

+### 🐳 Using docker-compose

+1. Clone the project repository: `git clone https://github.com/reiver/greatape`
+2. Navigate to the project directory: `cd greatape`
+3. Run the Docker containers using docker-compose: `docker-compose up`

-## Team
+## 👥 Team

 The following is a list of the people who are actively working on Great Ape (in alphabetical order):